DavSanchez/theam_test_crm_api/README.md

 #### `POST /customers/picture/create`
-Endpoint for creating a specific user in the system.
+Endpoint for creating a specific picture in the system.
 ```js
 (Uploaded and stored successfully) [multipart_form] -> {
         "id":1,